licitdev/docs/configuration/data-model/relationships.md

 <!-- [Data Model](/configuration/data-model). -->

 Regardless of the relationship you want to configure, we recommend you read every section of this document, in order, at least once.
-This is because, in Directus, you must understand how M2Os work to understand O2Ms, you must understand M2Os and O2Ms to understand M2Ms, etc.
+This is because, you must understand how M2Os work in Directus to understand O2Ms, you must understand M2Os and O2Ms to understand M2Ms, etc.

 :::

 ## Overview

-The Data Studio makes _the process_ of configuring relational data models easier, faster, and more intuitive by offering code-free configuration.
+The Data Studio makes _the process_ of configuring relational data models easier, faster, and more intuitive by offering no-code configuration.
 Directus _does not_ enforce opinionated schemas, rule systems, or other arbitrary limitations to your data models.
 Therefore, aside from any technical limitations of your project's infrastructure or core requirements for any relational data model, _like having a primary key field for every collection or a data type assigned to every field,_ you are free to build the data model as you want, _for better or worse._

 Therefore, in order to build an appropriate, efficient, and effective relational data model, you still need a rock solid _conceptual_ understanding of relational data models.
 In this guide, we will go over the following topics:

 - What kinds of relationships exist within Directus.
 - How to configure a desired relationship within the Data Studio.
-- How relationship are implemented in the data model and displayed in the Data Studio.
+- How relationships are implemented in the data model and displayed in the Data Studio.
 - When it might be appropriate to use a given type of relationship.

 ### Directus vs Classic Data Model Terms

 Terminology is used intentionally.
 When classic data model terms are used _(such as data table, column, and row)_ this signals that, at that moment, the explanation is focused strictly on what happens in the database.
 When Directus terminology is used, it signals that the explanation includes Directus logic and functionality, including how it is displayed in the Data Studio.

-### Parent vs. Related Collections

-When we describe the relationship between two tables, remember that the relationships are always described relative to their "parent" collection.
-However, this naming convention is based on perspective.
-For example, within the data model, a [many-to-one relationship](#many-to-one-m2o) is the same as a [one-to-many relationship](#one-to-many-o2m), the term used just depends on which collection you consider the parent.
+This is necessary to ensure you get an accurate understanding of [alias](/getting-started/glossary/#alias) fields, which create field in your collection, but do not map to a column in the data table.

 ## Many-to-One (M2O)